Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 16GB RAM: The Solid Standard for Most Users

 16GB of RAM is the sweet spot for most users, offering excellent performance for everyday tasks, web browsing with many tabs, and most modern gaming at 1080p or 1440p.
 It's also sufficient for light content creation like photo editing.
-This is the most cost-effective option, often found in dual-channel kits for around $50-$70.
+This is the most cost-effective option for a balanced build.

 32GB RAM: For Enthusiasts and Creative Professionals